google-ai-edge/mediapipe/.github/ISSUE_TEMPLATE/20-documentation-issue.md

+---
+name: "Documentation Issue"
+about: Use this template for documentation related issues
+labels: type:docs

+---
 Thank you for submitting a MediaPipe documentation issue.
 The MediaPipe docs are open source!
 To get involved, read the documentation Contributor Guide
 ## URL(s) with the issue: